CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Using-netconsole-with-syslog-on-Cumulus-Linux-Switches.md

 ### Crash a Switch

 {{%notice warning%}}
 This causes a catastrophic failure of the switch and results in an immediate reboot.
-Ensure your network is prepared for this to occur and you understand the consequences.
+Ensure your network is ready for this to occur and you understand the consequences.
 {{%/notice%}}

 To invoke a kernel panic to test the process, log in to the switch you want to crash and run the following command: